 2. Respiratory illness and infections

-Some cases of cold and respiratory tract infection can lead to trouble in breathing.
+Some cases of cold and respiratory tract infection can lead to trouble breathing.
 These issues increase when the baby is asleep.

 3. Abnormal preventive reflex responses

 For obvious reasons, the respiratory system of the body should not contain any excess fluid (it can lead to suffocation and sometimes death).
-Whenever fluid comes in contact with mucosal surface of the respiratory system, a preventive reflex is triggered, which causes the person to either swallow, or try and cough up the fluid out through the throat or nose.
-This is known as laryngeal reflex.
+Whenever fluid comes in contact with the mucosal surface of the respiratory system, a preventive reflex is triggered, which causes the person to either swallow or try and cough up the fluid out through the throat or nose.
+This is known as the laryngeal reflex.
 These responses help clear out the fluid from the airway that could cause trouble in breathing.
 If the baby is born with certain parts of the brain still underdeveloped, these responses might not be triggered.
 This can lead to sleep apnea and in the worst case, SIDS.

 4. Excess heat

 Babies sleep well in warm conditions.
 But if it gets too warm, the baby’s body might not be able to handle it.
-Hyperthermia or overheating can occur mainly due to wrong choice of clothes.
+Hyperthermia or overheating can occur mainly due to the wrong choice of clothes.
 Too many clothes might increase the body temperature of the baby and increase the risk of SIDS.
-Higher temperatures would result in elevated metabolism levels and this, in turn, can lead to poor control over breathing.
+Higher temperatures would result in elevated metabolism levels and this, in turn, can lead to poor control over-breathing.

 5. Wrong sleeping position

 Have you heard people reiterate the fact that infants should be made to sleep on their backs?
 When a baby sleeps on his tummy, it has a detrimental effect on his normal breathing.
-It also increases the chances of his face pressing against the mattress and thus blocking the normal breathing.
-When the baby is made to lie on his side, chances of him rolling on to his tummy increase.
+It also increases the chances of his face pressing against the mattress and thus blocking normal breathing.
+When the baby is made to lie on his side, the chances of him rolling on to his tummy increase.
 So, always lay the baby on his back to reduce these risks.
 This especially needs to be done for those babies who still do not know to roll from on their tummy to onto their back and vice versa.

 To summarise, allowing the baby enough room to avoid a rise in temperatures, dressing aptly for the weather, and putting the baby to sleep on his back can help reduce the risks of SIDS greatly.

-Which Babies are at a Higher Risk for SIDS?
+Which Babies Are at a Higher Risk for SIDS

 - Male babies have been observed to be more at risk of SIDS than female babies of the same age, though no clear reason has been identified for this.

 - This is a condition that has been most commonly seen to occur in infants.
 Most of the cases have been observed in babies between 2-4 months of age.
-This is because younger children have less control over their movements and are susceptible to suffocation by bed-clothes etc.
+This is because younger children have less control over their movements and are susceptible to suffocation by bedclothes etc.

-- Another observation is that winters record higher number of SIDS related deaths than summers, largely because extra blankets and clothes are used to keep the baby warm.
+- Another observation is that winters record a higher number of SIDS related deaths than summers, largely because extra blankets and clothes are used to keep the baby warm.